 Your treatment plan may include radiation therapy, especially for recurrent cancer in the pelvis, or surgery.
 Hormone therapy may be used for cancer that has spread to distant parts of the body.
-A cancer that is high grade or that does not respond to hormone therapy is treated with chemotherapy.
-Women with stage IV uterine cancer are encouraged to consider participating in clinical trials.
-Palliative care will be important to help relieve symptoms and side effects.
+A cancer that is high grade or that does not respond to hormone therapy is treated with chemotherapy and/or targeted therapy.
+People with stage IV uterine cancer have many standard-of-care treatment options.
+They are also encouraged to consider participating in clinical trials.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.